Big Freedia: Recent work

 In August 2016, The Fader premiered the "big room banger", "Marie Antoinette feat.
 Big Freedia", a song by New Orleans-based artist Boyfriend.
-In December 2016, Big Freedia released A Very Big Freedia Christmazz, which he also collaborated on with Boyfriend, who co-produced and co-wrote 4 songs on the EP.
+In December 2016, Big Freedia released A Very Big Freedia Christmazz, which she also collaborated on with Boyfriend, who co-produced and co-wrote 4 songs on the EP.

-On September 2017, Big Freedia released the single, "Dive" which featured rapper Mannie Fresh, who is also from New Orleans.
-They decided to work together after Fresh appeared on his show, Big Freedia: Queen of Bounce.
+In September 2017, Big Freedia released the single, "Dive" which featured rapper Mannie Fresh, who is also from New Orleans.
+They decided to work together after Fresh appeared on her show, Big Freedia: Queen of Bounce.
 The song was originally going to be included on a joint mixtape called The Bounce Back, but the album was scrapped for unknown reasons.

 "Make It Jingle" is part of the track list for the rhythm music game Just Dance 2018, as well as the song's inclusion on the Office Christmas Party soundtrack.

 In April 2018, Drake's number-one hit "Nice for What" featured uncredited vocals from Freedia in the introduction to the track.

-After signing his first major record deal with Asylum Records, Freedia released the first single from his June 1 EP, Third Ward Bounce, featuring artists such as Lizzo.
+After signing her first major record deal with Asylum Records, Freedia released the first single from her June 1 EP, Third Ward Bounce, featuring artists such as Lizzo.
 The song, titled "Rent", was also available as a music video.

 On October 24, 2019, Freedia was featured on Kesha's "Raising Hell", the lead single for her fourth studio album High Road.
 They promoted the song together at the 2019 AMA's and The Late Show with Stephen Colbert.